tbates/tbates.github.io/_posts/2000-11-30-base-First-steps.markdown

 ### Your first umxRAM model

-Let's start off with something very simple: the means and variances of three raw variables.
+Let’s start off with something very simple: the means and variances of three raw variables.
 This is also called an "independence model".

 The `umx` equivalent of `lm` is `umxRAM`, and we build the "formula" using `umxPath`s. here's the whole model:

+splus

 ```splus
 manifests = c("disp", "wt", "mpg")